vmrocha/jwt/README.md

 }
 ```

-If you don't want get the token information without validating the signature set the `validateSignature` parameter to `false`.
+If you don't want to get the token information without validating the signature, set the `validateSignature` parameter to `false`.

 ```cs
 var claims = jsongWebToken.Decode(token, key, validateSignature: false);